Out of Many Scattered Things: Epistolaric Empiricism

 Dear Dr. Gottlieb,

 YOU apologize?
 How about I apologize.
-For the thing that I am attaching to this email.
+For the thing I’m attaching to this email.
 It’s my comments on the document you sent.
-I am so sorry.
+I am SO sorry.
 Don’t say I didn’t warn you.
 I’m going to ignore all your questions about my mathematical background and just…send you this thing.
 Respond how you will, when you will.
-My notes are probably best described as ‘extensive.’
+My notes are best described as “extensive.”

 Sincerely,